Back To Top

 Reasons to avoid

-If you're wondering whether vacuum mops are worth it, take this as a sign they are.
+If you're wondering whether the best vacuum mops are worth it, take this as a sign they are.
 This 2-in-1 appliance has become increasingly popular, but the BISSELL CrossWave OmniForce Edge is a cut above the rest because it's the only model I've tested that also offers a vacuum-only function for rugs.

 Featuring a delicious-smelling cleaning solution and both clean and dirty water tanks, you can vacuum up large debris and mop your floors at the same time without having to worry that you're making your floors dirtier.
 The machine also has a self-cleaning function, so there's minimal maintenance.
 The only downside is that you can't use it to clean larger areas of carpet, only small areas and rugs.